 - Enhance soil microbial diversity and function

 - Improve soil health

 - Improve productivity of target crops

 - Reduce weeds through competition (light, water and nutrients)

 Increasing microbial diversity of soils is important in establishing resilience to disease.
-Cover crops can also improve soil structure, reduce the rate of erosion and prevent soil compaction.
+Non-target crops can also improve soil structure, reduce the rate of erosion and prevent soil compaction.
 There are over 20 suitable cover crops that are used in the Maritimes.
-To choose the right cover crop for you, there are many variables to consider including rotational fit, seeding time and cold-hardiness.
+To choose the right crop for you, there are many variables to consider including rotational fit, seeding time and cold-hardiness.

 The NSFA has a variety of resources and fact sheets about “Using Crops to Grow Healthy Soils“